babase package

 babase.in_logic_thread() bool[source]

-Returns whether or not the current thread is the logic thread.
+Return whether the current thread is the logic thread.

 Return whether a browser likely exists on the current device.